-In July 2017, to mark the centenary, St John Fisher Catholic College, Newcastle under Lyme, collapsed their regular timetable to focus on the life and legacy of the inspirational Blessed Oscar Romero.
+In July 2017, to mark the centenary of Blessed Oscar Romero, St John Fisher Catholic College, Newcastle under Lyme, collapsed their regular timetable to focus on the life and legacy of this inspirational priest.

 Oscar Romero was the Archbishop of El Salvador in the 1970s during a time of great social injustice and civil unrest.
 His outspoken opposition to human rights abuses and violent attacks led Romero down a dangerous path.
 Advocating Christ’s Gospel and strengthened by a life of prayer, Romero refused to back down in the face of vicious intimidation.
 He was assassinated whilst celebrating mass in March 1980.